turbot/tailpipe-docs/docs/reference/glossary.md

 ## DuckDB

 Tailpipe uses DuckDB, an embeddable column-oriented database.
-DuckDB reads the Parquet files created by `tailpipe collect`, and enables queries against that data.
+DuckDB reads the Parquet files created by `tailpipe collect` and enables queries against that data.

 ## Hive

 A tree of Parquet files in the Tailpipe workspace (by default,`~/.tailpipe/data/default`).
-The `tailpipe.db` in `~/.tailpipe/data/default` (and derivatives created by `tailpipe connect`, e.g. `tailpipe_20241212152506.db`), are thin wrappers that materialize views over the Parquet data.
+The `tailpipe.db` in `~/.tailpipe/data/default` (and derivatives created by `tailpipe connect`, e.g. `tailpipe_20241212152506.db`) are thin wrappers that materialize views over the Parquet data.

 ## Index

 A partition may be subdivided by one or more plugin-defined indexes.
-A partition of an AWS table, for example, will be indexed by one or more AWS account ids.
+A partition of an AWS table, for example, will be indexed by one or more AWS account IDs.
 You can use the index to filter a query, e.g. `select count(*) from aws_cloudtrail_log where account_id = '123456789'`.

 ## Mod